AckerlyXu/heima/articles/best-practices-data-partitioning.md

 Each partition can contain a maximum of 15 million documents or occupy 300 GB of storage space (whichever is smaller).
 You can create up to 50 indexes.
 The performance of the service varies and depends on the complexity of the documents, the available indexes, and the effects of network latency.
 On average, a single replica (1 SU) should be able to handle 15 queries per second (QPS), although we recommend performing benchmarking with your own data to obtain a more precise measure of throughput.

+> [!NOTE]
-> [AZURE.NOTE] You can store a limited set of data types in searchable documents, including strings, Booleans, numeric data, datetime data, and some geographical data.
+> You can store a limited set of data types in searchable documents, including strings, Booleans, numeric data, datetime data, and some geographical data.
 For more details, see the page [Supported data types (Azure Search)] on the Microsoft website.

 You have limited control over how Azure Search partitions data for each instance of the service.
 However, in a global environment you might be able to improve performance and reduce latency and contention further by partitioning the service itself using either of the following strategies: